Supercreativeneets/Real-Time-Customer-Segmentation-for-targeted-Marketing-Strategies/README.md

 # **Scalable ML Model with Real-Time Inference Endpoint for Customer Segmentation**
 ![End to end project workflow](Slide1.jpg)
-## Overview:
+## Overview

-This repository showcases the development of a scalable machine learning model for customer segmentation, capable of handling real-time inference through a REST API.
+This repository showcases the development of a scalable machine learning model for customer segmentation, capable of handling real-time inference using streamlit.
 The project tackles the business challenge of segmenting customers using unstructured data to create tailored marketing strategies.
-The solution incorporates complex workflows such as data ingestion, transformation, model training, and deployment, leveraging modern tools like FastAPI, Docker, Kubernetes, and GitHub Actions.
+The solution incorporates complex workflows such as data ingestion, transformation, model training, and deployment, leveraging modern tools like Docker, Kubernetes, and GitHub Actions.

 ## Business Problem

 Customer segmentation is vital for businesses to understand and address the diverse needs of their customer base.
 By grouping customers based on their behaviors and characteristics, companies can tailor marketing efforts, enhancing customer engagement and retention.
-This project develops a machine learning model that segments customers and provides real-time predictions via a REST API.
+This project develops a machine learning model that segments customers and provides real-time predictions via streamlit app.

 ## Workflow